hyperledger-solang/solang/docs/language/events.rst

 fields are stored in the data section of the event.
 The event name does not need to be unique; just like functions, they can be overloaded as long as the fields are of different types, or the event has a different number of arguments.

+The first topic is used to identify the event, this is a hash of the event signature, also known as the selector.
+If the event is declared ``anonymous`` then this is omitted, and an additional ``indexed`` field is available.
+The selector is available in Solidity using the ``eventname.selector`` syntax.

 .. warning::
     On Solana, the ``indexed`` event field attribute has no effect.
 All event attributes will be encoded as data to